oneapi-src/oneDNN/doc/usage_models/inference.md

 @img{img_inference_scope.jpg,,}

-## Best Practices for Inference in Intel MKL-DNN
+## Best Practices for Inference in DNNL

 ## fp32 Inference

 **Use Forward Inference Primitives**

-Intel MKL-DNN provides a forward pass version of each primitive, that avoids storing information required for a backward pass (as in training).
+DNNL provides a forward pass
+version of each primitive, that avoids storing information required for a backward pass (as in training).

-Use the #mkldnn::prop_kind::forward_inference argument at creation of the **operation descriptor**, as in this convolution example:
+Use the #dnnl::prop_kind::forward_inference argument at creation of the **operation descriptor**, as in this convolution example:
 ~~~cpp
 auto conv_descr = convolution_forward::desc(prop_kind::forward_inference, ...);